When Christmas is hard

 My advice if you find Christmas tough is to acknowledge that perhaps for you this isn’t the most wonderful time of the year.
 Sometimes even just doing that can reduce the pressure we put on ourselves to act or feel a certain way.

 If you’re grieving, let yourself grieve.
-Grief is only painful because love was strong.
+Grief is only painful because love is strong.
 If there’s someone missing from your life this Christmas, explore ways to recognise that.
 At our Christmas table, we light a candle and say a karakia to remember cherished people who are no longer with us.

 We all benefit from anchors in our lives that help us find meaning.
 These can be many and varied; the beach, mountains, garden, friends, family, colleagues, culture, animals, a treasured piece of music, photo, candles, faith, relaxation and mindfulness can all act as anchors.
 It can be useful to make a list of what anchors you.
 Then try to create space in your day for these anchors, especially during difficult times.